CrazyComrades/crazy_comrades-soen341projectW2024/README.md

 A car rental application is a software platform designed to facilitate the process of renting vehicles for short periods, typically ranging from a few hours to a few weeks.
 The application serves as an interface between customers looking to rent vehicles and the car rental company offering those services. <br>

 ### Installation instructions: <br>
+1- Download Python and Visual Studio Code on your computer. <br>

+2- Install Python extensions on Visual Studio Code  <br>

+3- Install Python from the executable file and add Python to your PATH  <br>

+4- Access your windows computer’s advanced system settings by using search  <br>

+5- Click Environment Variables and search for Path among the user variable options  <br>

+6- Click Path to open a window allowing you to edit environment variables  <br>

+7- Make sure your Path is available among the options displayed  <br>

+8- Access your app execution aliases  <br>

+9- Check for the two Python execution aliases and turn them off  <br>

+10- From your command prompt or Visual Studio Code, type the following command: pip install flask  <br>

+11- Once Flask is installed, type: pip install flask-login  <br>

+12- Once this installation is complete, type: pip install flask-sqlalchemy <br>

 ### Core features of the project: <br>